-Export Se rase

-Cancel Export

-Export Set
+Export Settings

+Use Passphrase

 Enter passphrase

 Cancel Export

 All the information related to Settings (Domain, Algorithm, File Format and so on) is exported to a file.

 A status pop-up appears.
 You can wait to finish the download or you can close the download popup page to download the file for later.
 When the export operation is complete, automatically it will download the export file or you can click on the Download file name to download the export file manually.
 You can also check the export status from Async Task Status page.